vegidio-node/vtmdb/README.md

 [![TypeScript](https://img.shields.io/npm/types/vtmdb.svg)](https://www.typescriptlang.org)
 [![ISC License](https://img.shields.io/npm/l/vtmdb?color=important)](LICENSE.txt)

-A more modern library to access the content of TMDB (under development).
+A more modern package to access the content of TMDb.

+# 🚧 This package is in alpha stage.
+Use at your own risk! 🚧

 ## ⚙️ Installation